ansermino/crowdfund-starter/README.md

     - Contracts are in `client/src/contracts`
     - You will need the `development` setup, you can add testnets if you want
     - Consider using a soft link (shortcut) so `solidity/contracts` and `client/src/contracts` remain in sync. (eg. `ln -s solidity/contracts/ client/src`)
+    - You will need to delete `solidity/contracts/.placeholder`
 2. Deploy contracts to ganache-cli
+    - `truffle deploy --network development`
     - Use the mneumonic (seed phrase) from MetaMask `ganache-cli -m "<mneumonic>"` (make sure to use quotes!).
 This will mean that the accounts provided by ganache are the same as the ones in MetaMask
     - Make note of the addresses the contracts are deployed to
 3. Connect MetaMask to ganache (choose `Private Network`)